-- 1. A trial court may escheat to itself (1) any unclaimed money related to a civil matter that is on deposit with or held by the court or is held by a county on a court's behalf, and (2) any money covered by an uncashed court check that has become stale (e.g., a check made out to a vendor, juror, or employee) if no law requires a different distribution of the money and all of the following are true: - a.
+- 1. Unless a different distribution of the money is required by law, a trial court may escheat to itself (1) unclaimed money related to a civil matter that is on deposit with or held by the court or is held by a county on a court's behalf, and (2) any money covered by an uncashed court check that has become stale (e.g., a check made out to a vendor, juror, or employee) if all the following are true: - a.
 The money remains unclaimed-or the check remains uncashed-for at least three years after the associated case is closed, the money first becomes eligible for distribution, or the court issues the check; - b.
 No other public entity previously completed an escheat procedure with respect to the money; - c.
-The court has contacted, or attempted to contact, the lawful owner of the money (e.g., the person or entity to whom the court issued a check) and has documented those efforts (refer to Sample Notice of Unclaimed Funds provided in 7.0, Associated Documents); and - d.
-The court properly publishes notice of the planned escheatment in a newspaper of general circulation, as described below.4 - 2.
+The court has used due diligence to locate the lawful owner and has contacted, or attempted to contact, the lawful owner of the money (e.g., the person or entity to whom the court issued a check) and has documented those efforts (refer to Sample Notice of Unclaimed Funds provided in 7.0, Associated Documents); and - d.
+The court properly publishes notice of the planned escheatment in a newspaper of general circulation, as described below.77 - 2.
 A court may escheat unclaimed civil money under this policy if all other requirements are met, even if the money originally was deposited with or came to be held by the court or held by a county on a court's behalf before January 1, 1998. - 3.
-If a court completed a different escheat procedure5 with respect to a sum of money before January 1, 2006, and that money has not been transferred to the trial court's general fund or otherwise disposed of, the court must follow the requirements specified in this policy to bring the escheat under the authority of Government Code section 68084.1.
+In addition to this policy, a court should escheat unclaimed civil money in accordance with Judicial Council advisory memorandums that include escheatment guidelines for specific case types.
+These documents are posted on the Judicial Resources Network, under Legal Services, Legal Opinion Unit, Legal Opinion Library, Statewide Legal